-Teyana Taylor Announces Separation From Iman Shumpert After 7 Years of Marriage: ‘We Are Still The Best Of Friends’
+Teyana Taylor Announces Separation From Iman Shumpert After 7 Years Of Marriage: ‘We Are Still The Best Of Friends’

-Teyana Taylor took to Instagram today, September 17, to announce that she and Iman Shumpert have separated after seven years of marriage.
+Teyana Taylor took to Instagram today (Sept.
+17), to announce that she and Iman Shumpert have separated after seven years of marriage.
 The songstress revealed the news of the separation by sharing a throwback photo of the couple seemingly dressed up for Halloween a few years back.
-The 32 year old confirmed the news in the caption, writing, “AHT AHT!
+The 32-year-old confirmed the news in the caption, writing, “AHT AHT!
 Not too much on my bestie!
 In all fairness, Iman and I are separated and have been for a while.”

 She continued by sharing what’s more important to the duo, writing, “Most importantly we are FAMILY & in the 10yrs together, 7yrs married we ain’t ever played with or about THAT.
 We just keep y’all asses out the group chat lol, which is the reason we’ve been able to successfully & peacefully separate without all of the outside noise.”